 Many of the OHM forks started offering even crazier APYs in order to attract new users.

 The first wave made forks for other chains such as Avalanche, Binance Smart Chain and so on.
-But many times, founders were just copy pasting the code and adapting it to offer insane and unsustainable APYs in the billions.
+But many times, founders were just copy pasting the code and adapting it to offer outrageous and unsustainable APYs in the billions.

 Once they had amassed enough capital from naive investors the model would often collapse as people were over-extending themselves to invest in these projects by borrowing money.